lisausa/ruby-style-guide/README.md

     end
     ```

-* Omit parentheses around parameters for methods that are part of an
+* Omit parentheses around parameters for methods where not required.
+Use parentheses around the
-  internal DSL (e.g. Rake, Rails, RSpec), methods that are with
-  "keyword" status in Ruby (e.g. `attr_reader`, `puts`) and attribute
-  access methods.
-Use parentheses around the arguments of all other
-  method invocations.
+  arguments when utilizing the return value or when chaining method invocations.

     ```Ruby
     class Person
       attr_reader name, age

-      # omitted
     end

     temperance = Person.new('Temperance', 30)